FabricioBattaglia/Moment-of-Muscle/artifacts/architecture.md

 Moment of Muscle is being designed keeping in mind KISS (Keep it simple, stupid), doing only the necessary code for the fundamental parts of the code.

 # Build-vs-Buy Decisions
 Our database will use MySQL and will interact with the System software using the JTDS Library.
+Additionally, we are utilizing the Firebase framework to handle user accounts on the application.
 The development environment for Moment of Muscle (MOM) will be done on Android Studio, which is a free open source application.

 # Reuse
 We will test all pre existing software, test cases, data formats and other materials before releasing anything.
 Making sure first and foremost that the reused software aligns to our architecture goals.

 # Change Strategy
 Because building a software product is a learning process for both the programmers and the users, the product is likely to change throughout its development.
+Results from testing phases will also contribute to how we change the direction and scope of the application in the coming weeks.